Chapter in this post:

 If you have WhatsApp installed on your iPhone or Android smartphone, but also want to use Messenger on the iPad, Mac, PC or the like, then you can help Web WhatsApp further.
 With WhatsApp Web, you have the option of using WhatsApp on your tablet or computer immediately without the hassle of downloading or logging in.
 How this works and what you have to pay attention to, I want to explain briefly to you here.

 First of all, it's best to connect your iPhone or Android smartphone to the local WiFi so that the subsequent data transfer doesn't eat up too much mobile data.
 Then you call up the page in the web browser on your tablet or computer web.whatsapp.com on.
 (Problems with calling up with the iPad?
 Solution: see below!)

-Without further action, a WhatsApp interface with your chats, contacts, groups and so on is now loaded in the browser on the screen or display.
+Without further action is now in Browser loaded on the screen or display a WhatsApp interface with your chats, contacts, groups and so on.
 So you can now use WhatsApp on a computer or on a tablet.

 The messages are still first received in your main account, i.e. on the iPhone or other smartphone used for this purpose.
 This means that you have to leave the smartphone connected to the WLAN or to the mobile data line of your provider.
 Communication can therefore not only be realized via Mac / MacBook or iPad.

 When using WhatsApp Web on the iPad, you may be redirected to the regular mobile page of the messenger when you try to use the link above.
 If that happens, type in the search field of the browser, pull the favorites bar down and select the item "Request desktop site" in the menu that opens.
 Then it should work;)